godot-journey-adventures/toastparty/README.md

 Have fun with this marvelous plugin for generating small toast notifications.

+Toast Party is a versatile plugin for Godot that allows you to easily create toast-style notifications in your games and applications.
+Add an extra layer of interactivity and visual feedback to your Godot projects with ease.
+Bring your messages to life with Toast Party!

 Plugin created by Francisco Pereira Alvarado ([gammafp](https://twitter.com/gammafp)).

 Please follow me on my social networks to follow my jobs: [LINKTREE](https://linktr.ee/gammafp)